 Lebanon’s coronavirus vaccine drive will include 33 or 34 vaccination centers across the country.
 According to the head of the government’s emergency health committee, these centers are being prepared under strict criteria and will be ready by mid-February.

-Dr. Abdul-Rahman Bizri, an Infectious disease specialist at the AUBMC, said that the first shipment of vaccines is expected to arrive in February, regardless of the Health Ministry’s setbacks on passing a law through Parliament to allow the emergency use of the Pfizer-BioNTech vaccines in Lebanon.
+Dr. Abdul-Rahman Bizri, an Infectious disease specialist at the AUBMC, told The Daily Star that the first shipment of vaccines is expected to arrive in February, regardless of the Health Ministry’s setbacks on passing a law through Parliament to allow the emergency use of the Pfizer-BioNTech vaccines in Lebanon.

 The draft law aims to secure a two-year warrant in Lebanon for the emergency use of all coronavirus vaccines, not just the Pfizer jab.

 Araji told Al-Jadeed news that Lebanon will eventually need 12 million doses of the vaccine to cover the whole country.

 He also mentioned that children less than 16 years old and pregnant women will not qualify to take the jab as there is no data at present that details the correct dosage to support these categories.